russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 So close yet so different

 It is easy for people with a keen sense of analysis to realize that countries with the most resources are not necessarily the richest.
-In Why Nations Fail: The Origins of Power, Prosperity and Poverty, Daron Acemoglu and James Robinson endeavor to analyze the disparities between the developed and developing nations.
+In Why Nations Fail: The Origins of Power, Prosperity, and Poverty, Daron Acemoglu and James Robinson endeavor to analyze the disparities between developed and developing nations.
 The height of irony is that some under-developed countries on earth have more resources than the United States.

 Forthwith, Why Nations Fail reveals the nature and causes of disparities in nations’ wealth using practical examples like the two Koreas.
 South Korea and North Korea have a similar culture; they sport the same resources and climate.
 In the many years since the two nations became independent of the other, the Southern territory is doing better economically.

-The book, Why Nations Fail “…will show that while economic institutions are critical for determining whether a country is poor or prosperous, it is politics and political institutions that determine what economic institutions a country has.”
+“…will show that while economic institutions are critical for determining whether a country is poor or prosperous, it is politics and political institutions that determine what economic institutions a country has.”

 Dispelling popular hypotheses concerning the global distribution of wealth